-8. Towing/Transportation/Storage.
+8. Towing / Transportation / storage

-8.1 Towing and transportation
+8.1 Towing and Transportation

-In the event of an accident, the high-voltage system must be disabled.
-The safety plug must be removed from the high-voltage battery according to one of the methods described in page 7-9 to disable the vehicle.
+In the event of an accident, the high voltage system must be disabled.
+The safety plug must be removed from the high voltage battery according to one of the methods described in page

-Towing the i30 Sedan HEV Vehicle is not different from towing a conventional electric vehicle.
+7-9 to disable the vehicle.

-If emergency towing is necessary, we recommend having it done by an authorised Hyundai dealer or a commercial tow-truck service.
+Towing the KONA HEV is not different from towing a conventional vehicles.
+If emergency towing is necessary, we recommend having it done by an authorized Hyundai dealer or a commercial tow-truck service.
 Proper lifting and towing procedures are necessary to prevent damage to the vehicle.